 - 119.1.
 Objects can deal damage to creatures, planeswalkers, and players.
 This is generally detrimental to the object or player that receives that damage.
 An object that deals damage is the source of that damage. - 119.1a Damage can't be dealt to an object that's neither a creature nor a planeswalker. - 119.2.
 Any object can deal damage. - 119.2a Damage may be dealt as a result of combat.
 Each attacking and blocking creature deals combat damage equal to its power during the combat damage step. - 119.2b Damage may be dealt as an effect of a spell or ability.
 The spell or ability will specify which object deals that damage. - 119.3.
-Damage may have one or more of the following results, depending on whether the recipient of the damage is a player or permanent, the characteristics of the damage's source, and the characteristics of the damage's recipient (if it's a permanent). - 119.3a Damage dealt to a player by a source without infect causes that player to lose that much life. - 119.3b Damage dealt to a player by a source with infect causes that player to get that many poison counters. - 119.3c Damage dealt to a planeswalker causes that many loyalty counters to be removed from that planeswalker.
+Damage may have one or more of the following results, depending on whether the recipient of the damage is a player or permanent, the characteristics of the damage's source, and the characteristics of the damage's recipient (if it's a permanent). - 119.3a Damage dealt to a player by a source without infect causes that player to lose that much life.

-- 119.3d Damage dealt to a creature by a source with wither and/or infect causes that many -1/-1 counters to be put on that creature. - 119.3e Damage dealt to a creature by a source with neither wither nor infect causes that much damage to be marked on that creature. - 119.3f Damage dealt by a source with lifelink causes that source's controller to gain that much life, in addition to the damage's other results. - 119.4.
+- 119.3b Damage dealt to a player by a source with infect causes that player to get that many poison counters. - 119.3c Damage dealt to a planeswalker causes that many loyalty counters to be removed from that planeswalker. - 119.3d Damage dealt to a creature by a source with wither and/or infect causes that many -1/-1 counters to be put on that creature. - 119.3e Damage dealt to a creature by a source with neither wither nor infect causes that much damage to be marked on that creature. - 119.3f Damage dealt by a source with lifelink causes that source's controller to gain that much life, in addition to the damage's other results. - 119.4.
 Damage is processed in a three-part sequence. - 119.4a First, damage is dealt, as modified by replacement and prevention effects that interact with damage.
 (See rule 614, "Replacement Effects," and rule 615, "Prevention Effects.")
 Abilities that trigger when damage is dealt trigger now and wait to be put on the stack. - 119.4b Next, damage that's been dealt is processed into its results, as modified by replacement effects that interact with those results (such as life loss or counters). - 119.4c Finally, the damage event occurs.

 Example: A player who controls Boon Reflection, an enchantment that says "If you would gain life, you gain twice that much life instead," attacks with a 3/3 creature with wither and lifelink.
 It's blocked by a 2/2 creature, and the defending player casts a spell that prevents the next 2 damage that would be dealt to the blocking creature.
 The damage event starts out as [3 damage is dealt to the 2/2 creature, 2 damage is dealt to the 3/3 creature].
-The prevention effect is applied, so the damage event becomes [1 damage is dealt to the 2/2 creature, 2 damage event becomes [1 creature, the active player gains 1 life, 2 damage is marked on the 3/3 creature].
+The prevention effect is applied, so the damage event becomes [1 damage is dealt to the 2/2 creature, 2 damage is dealt to the 3/3 creature].
+That's processed into its results, so the damage event is now [one -1/-1 counter is put on the 2/2 creature, the active player gains 1 life, 2 damage is marked on the 3/3 creature].
 Boon Reflection's effect is applied, so the damage event becomes [one -1/-1 counter is put on the 2/2 creature, the active player gains 2 life, 2 damage is marked on the 3/3 creature].
 Then the damage event occurs.